 Therefore the Rudas Bath is one of the oldest, over 300 years old, still functioning institution, not only in the capital but also in the country.

 The elongated building of the bath consists of three parts: the area in the south was completely rebuilt in 2014 as a wellness area.
 Its charm is the outdoor pool, established on the southern part of the roof, from where the bathers can observe the traffic at the port and the Danube.

 North from here, the pool’s building can be found, and at the northern end of the building complex is the bath with the dome from the Turkish era.
 Between the Turkish bath and the pool is the hall.

 The Rudas Bath has its own indoor swimming pool, which is the warmest thermal bath in Budapest, with 29°C. The pool is divided into two sections.
 A sauna can also be found in this hall.

-At a seperate part of the building the steam bath can be found.
-Here is the hottest medicinal pool in Budapest, with 42°C. In the steam bath there are another three termal (30, 33, 36°C) and a lukewarm (28°C), as well as a cold (16°C) pool can be found.
+At a separate part of the building, the steam bath can be found.
+Here is the hottest medicinal pool in Budapest, with 42°C. In the steam bath, there are another three thermal (30, 33, 36°C) and a lukewarm (28°C), as well as a cold (16°C) pool, can be found.

 The waters of the bath

-In the drinking hall, water from the Attila- (sulfur), the Hungária- (hydrogen carbonate) and the Juventus-spring (radium) can be drank.
+In the drinking hall, water from the Attila- (sulfur), the Hungária- (hydrogen carbonate) and the Juventus-spring (radium) can be drunk.

 The exploration and the study of the springs were completed by Gyula Weszelszky at the beginning of the 20th century.